 Some of these “grenades” look more spiritual than others and some just look like plain ‘ol messy life.
 And all you can do is hit the ground.
 Lucky for us in our Lent Devotional for Women, there are two specific examples of someone being knocked to the ground as we meditate on our devotions for Lent.

-The first one to hit the ground that we’re going to look at is Judas when he was with the group of soldiers sent to arrest Jesus in the garden and the second is Saint Paul.
+The first one to hit the ground that we’re going to look at is Judas when he was with the group of soldiers sent to arrest Jesus in the garden; the second person to hit the ground we’re going to look at is Saint Paul.
 Let’s take a look at these specific episodes in our Lent Devotional for Women.

 “Paul was thrown to the ground but he arose saying to Jesus–‘Lord, what will Thou have me to do?’
 Judas was struck to the ground but he arose only to renew his traitorous attack, to resume his quest for Jesus, whom he was determined to betray.”
 (Reflections on the Passion)

 Let me tell you, when I hit the ground during a full out assault, I do not immediately respond with, “Lord, what will You have me to do?”
 Honestly, it’s not even my second, third or tenth response.

 When I hit the ground, or get knocked to the ground, I’m usually down there just trying to catch my breath and wondering what in the blessed world just happened!
 I’ll probably then move on to moaning and groaning and gnashing my teeth in Biblical proportion!
 Or at least acting like my good Bible buddy Jonah.